jleo3/BEWDiful_Students/01_Setup/slides/slides_01.md

 __How is my instructor moving so fast?__

-We hire wizards from Hogwarts to teach our courses.
-Just kidding they’re using shortcuts in the command line.
+First, he takes control of his caps lock key: http://www.thegarvin.com/2010/08/04/remap-caps-lock-to-control.html

+Then, he uses keyboard shortcuts to enter commands in the Terminal.
 Here are some to help you keep up:

 **Tab Completion**: Press Tab to complete folder and file names